Poetic justice? It seems that after the Supreme Court Decision, Kelo vs.

 principles of liberty, every member of the community, however poor, should

-have a vote… But since that can hardly be expected, in persons of indigent
+But since that can hardly be expected, in persons of indigent

 fortunes, or such as are under the immediate dominion of others, all